sakard23/DevOps/README.md

 # IT Major roles (2023 verion)
 There are 6 major IT jobs that are in high demands in the current (2023) market.
 These are:
-- Software Engineer (Beginner role)
+- Software Engineer (Entry level role)
 - DevOps Engineer (Intermediate role - needs some knowledge on Networking, SysAdmin, Software Development LifeCycle knowledge)
 - Cloud Engineer (Beginner role - can start with basic Linux, OS, Cloud certification knowledge)
 - Cyber Security Engineer (Intermediate role - needs some Cloud, Networking, SysAdmin, Software Development LifeCycle knowledge)